 Mary of Guise & Mary Queen of Scots

 Preston was one of the welcome party for Mary of Guise (mother of Mary Queen of Scots) when she arrived in Edinburgh to join her husband James V on 16 November 1538.

 She also returned in the November of that year when the plot to murder her wayward husband Henry Stuart, Lord Darnley was hatched.

 Did she know about the plot which became known as the Craigmillar Bond?
-It seems unlikely that she did not, particularly since she had made it clear at Craigmillar that she had wanted to be rid of her second husband.
+It seems unlikely that she did not, particularly since she had made it clear that she had wanted to be rid of her second husband.

 Darnley was later found murdered on 9 February 1567 at Kirk O’Field, Edinburgh.

 From an architectural point of view, the castle might be considered a mixture of styles as successive owners made changes, some of which are difficult to date accurately.